Eddie "Rochester" Anderson: Progress in race relations

 According to Benny's posthumous autobiography Sunday Nights at Seven, the amount of racial humor regarding Rochester lessened following World War II after the enormity of the Holocaust was revealed.
 Benny and his writers initiated a conscious effort to remove all stereotypical aspects from the Rochester character.
 When a rehashed 1940 script was used for a February 1950 show that included several black stereotypes, some listeners sent angry letters in protest.
 Thereafter, Benny insisted that his writers guarantee that no racial jokes or references should be heard on his show.
 Benny often afforded key guest-star appearances to African American performers such as Louis Armstrong and the Ink Spots, and Benny made numerous personal appeals on his show asking listeners to reject racism in favor of fraternity and peaceful racial relations.

 The relationship between Rochester and Benny became more complex and familiar as the popularity of Rochester's character grew, with Rochester's role becoming less stereotypical and subservient.
 However, as a butler, the character remained subservient to the entire cast and was always called Rochester, but he addressed the other characters with formal titles.
 Although some of the humor remained stereotypical, the racial element of the jokes would emanate from Rochester only.

-During World War II, Benny toured with his show, but Anderson did not participate because discrimination in the armed forces would have required separate living quarters.
+During World War II, Benny toured with his show, but Anderson did not participate because racial segregation in the armed forces would have required separate living quarters.
 However, during performances staged before military audiences at bases and military hospitals, Rochester routinely drew enthusiastic applause.
 In 1943, when Benny brought his show to Canada to perform for Canadian forces, Anderson and his wife received a warm welcome.

 Benny recounted an incident in his autobiography in which he rebuked an American soldier who had expressed bigotry toward Anderson.
 Benny was also reported to have threatened to move his entire company from a Saint Joseph, Missouri, hotel that denied lodging to Anderson.
 The hotel relented and allowed Anderson to remain as a guest.
 A similar incident occurred in New York, where a hotel manager attempted to relocate Anderson after a couple from the South complained about staying in the same hotel with him.
 Benny replied by removing his entire cast and crew of 44 from the hotel in a show of solidarity with Anderson.